tindandelion/tindandelion.github.io/_posts/2016-02-18-transforming-the-software-industry.md

 release happens, with all its attributes like marketing campaign, media events and such (*-Fall* phase).

-This organization of work is far from ideal.
-It doesn't really matter that the software is implemented in the short increments internally, because the overall process is still governed by a traditional big up-front planning and long release schedules.
+This organization of work is a prime example of the Tall Factory Metaphor, and it is far from being perfect.
+It doesn't really matter that the software is implemented in the short increments internally, because the overall process is still governed by the traditional big up-front planning and long release schedules.
 Sure, incremental feature implementation helps keep budget and time constraints under control, but that's pretty much all we can get from it.
 Business still overlooks the opportunities enabled by the fact the development team produces releasable product with much higher frequency than the business side of the organization can consume.

 # Are we moving too fast?

-From a technical perspective, agile practices let development teams move very fast.
+From the technical perspective, agile practices let development teams move very fast.
 Continuous delivery enables teams to deliver working software in very short cycles.
 The problem here, however, is that business people generally do not want to get the software every two weeks, and there are reasons for their